 1. Picking Your Loose Gemstone

 To reiterate, you have a mountain of choices for your center stone for an engagement ring.
 You can build your own diamond ring or build your own engagement ring.

-The colored gemstone options are lab grown and natural emeralds, lab and natural (treated and untreated) sapphires, morganite, aquamarine, lab created rubies and the most popular diamond alternative, moissanite.
+The colored gemstone selection includes lab grown and natural emeralds, lab and natural (treated and untreated) sapphires, morganite, aquamarine, lab created rubies and the most popular diamond alternative, moissanite.

 The natural colorless diamond collection is a large one, with almost 100,000 of different varying grades and diamond shapes.
 For a minimum of 1 carat, they have over 20,000.

 Like other online diamond retailers, you can narrow down your selections.
-You can also choose which area your Brilliant Earth diamond comes from in the filters, as well as blockchain diamonds, and the recycled diamonds.
+I like how you can also choose which area your Brilliant Earth diamond comes from in the filters, as well as choose between blockchain diamonds and the recycled diamonds.

-I'd stay away from Fair cut and Good cut diamonds, especially if you're choosing a round.
+I'd stay away from Fair cut and Good cut diamonds, especially if you're choosing a round one.
 I'd never recommend getting a fair cut diamond and frankly I'm surprised the Brilliant Earth diamonds have it as an option.

 In addition to ideal and excellent cut diamonds, they also have a line of super ideal cut diamonds.

 You won't find I clarity diamonds on Brilliant Earth's site.
 It means their diamonds have high quality diamond clarity and shouldn't be littered with inclusions all throughout it.
 This is very different from popular retailers like Kays and Jared who have majority of I clarity diamonds in their jewelry stores at double the price.

 Brilliant Earth's diamond engagement rings may be certified by the GIA, HRD, or IGI.
 I only recommend buying GIA certified natural diamonds.